nondejus/AwesomeUnityCommunity/README.md

 * [iPhoneX Overlay](https://github.com/ianwaldrop/iPhoneX-overlay "Unity Editor utility which masks the game view with the shape of an iPhone X.") - Unity Editor utility which masks the game view with the shape of an iPhone X.
 * [UnityIPhoneXSupport](https://github.com/tkyaji/UnityIPhoneXSupport "") - Support iPhoneX by changing the drawing area of Unity.
 * [iPhoneXSafeAreaDrawer](https://github.com/baba-s/iPhoneXSafeAreaDrawer "")
+* [UnityAndroidNotchSupport](https://github.com/Over17/UnityAndroidNotchSupport "") - Support for Android Notch (Cutout) in Unity 2017.4 and earlier.

 #### Gizmo <a name="ui-controls-gizmo"></a>